Agustin-Bulzomi/Projects/Programming/Digital House (Python)/Project 2 - Real estate/README.md

-# Price of properties
+# Real estate

 ## ENGLISH:
 This was the second group project for the Data Science course in Digital House.
-We used machine learning to try to predict property prices based on several variables such as neighbourhood, amenities, size, etc.
+We used machine learning to try to predict real estate prices based on several variables such as neighbourhood, amenities, size, etc.

 3 Jupyter Notebooks were made:
 1) Data wrangling & basic exploratory analysis